wandergale/roadmap-grokking-algorithms/README.md

 - `npm run build` - Build for production
 - `npm run preview` - Preview production build

-## Security Notes

-- Change the `JWT_SECRET` in production
-- Use environment variables for sensitive data
-- Passwords are hashed using bcrypt
-- API routes are protected with JWT middleware
-- CORS is configured for development

-## License

-MIT

 ## Author
 * **Wanderson Costa Oliveira** - *Full Stack Developer*